OrgFlow/docs/content/concepts/default-stack.md

 The @command_stack_setdefault command sets the default stack only on the machine that executes the command.
 This means that:

 - If you are working in a team, each member of your team will need to run the command on their own computers.
-- Different machines can have different default stacks, which is particularly if you have different members of team working on different stacks at the same time.
+- Different machines can have different default stacks, which is particularly useful if you have different members of the team working on different stacks at the same time.
-- If you are running OrgFlow on ephemeral build agents that can get torn down or re-created between build jobs, then default stack will be unset every time the machine is torn down.
+- If you are running OrgFlow on ephemeral build agents that can get torn down or re-created between build jobs, then the default stack will be unset every time the machine is torn down.
 In this scenario, it is best to either:
   - Re-run the @command_stack_setdefault command as the first step of every build job, or
   - Explicitly specify the `--stack` option for every stack-based command that you run in your pipeline.